 6. Dame 7

 - Key Features: Light and low design.
 Strong sole and outsole.
 Breathable design.
 Lightstrike cushioning.

 - Construction: Synthetic

 The Dame 7’s are a great pair of shoes that come with wonderful traction, as well as a strong base that offers both support and mobility.
 They have a lower design that helps you move and actively increases agility, two features that make them perfect for guards who need to cut.

 Another bonus of the pair is that they are incredibly comfortable.
-The Lightstrike cushioning offers a lot of impact support for when you’re running or jumping, while the lightweight design creates a surprisingly amount of breathability.
+The Lightstrike cushioning offers a lot of impact support for when you’re running or jumping, while the lightweight design creates a surprising amount of breathability.
 That perfectly complements the tough grip.